You may wish to read an introduction to the history of Venetian Crete first.

 Porta del Gesù: (left) external gate; (inset) relief above the gate with the Monogram of Christ after which the gate was named; (right) bastion protecting the gate which can be seen in the right part of the image<

-Historical Museum of Iraklion: (upper left corner) drawing of Porta del Gesù; (upper right corner) relief portraying an aggressive winged lion of St. Mark (the symbol of the Venetian Republic) protecting the city of Candia (represented by a fortress with a bell tower); (lower left corner) photo showing Porta S. Giorgio before it was demolished; (lower right corner) relief of the gate showing St. George holding a Venetian coat of arms
+Historical Museum of Iraklion: (upper left corner) drawing of Porta del Gesù (you may wish to compare it to Porta Palio at Verona); (upper right corner) relief portraying an aggressive winged lion of St. Mark (the symbol of the Venetian Republic) protecting the city of Candia (represented by a fortress with a bell tower); (lower left corner) photo showing Porta S. Giorgio before it was demolished; (lower right corner) relief of the gate showing St. George holding a Venetian coat of arms

 What the three gates lacked in external decoration was made up for by their internal sides; Porta del Gesù, the southern gate has a distinct Renaissance aspect and is similar to Porta del Pantocratore (in 2011 they were being restored).
 Porta S. Giorgio had a different design, but unfortunately it was pulled down to make room for a new road.